jwinarske/rkboot/README.rst

 - :output:`teststage.bin`: this is a simple EL2 payload.
 Currently it only dumps the passed FDT blob, if it is detected at :code:`*X0`.

-- :output:`brompatch.bin`: this binary patches the RK3399 mask ROM code to allow for faster USB transfers, speeding up iteration times in development.
+- :output:`usbstage.bin`: this binary re-initializes the OTG USB interface and connects as a device, providing a bulk-based interface better suited for transferring large payloads than the mask ROM control-based interface.

 :src:`release-test.sh` contains a number of configurations that are supposed to be kept working.